bohewu/HybridIdP/docs/phase-10-person-identity.md

 - ✅ Add a Person profile page in the Admin UI that lists linked accounts for that person, and a way to link/unlink accounts.
 - ✅ Tests: E2E to create person, link account, unlink account, and ensure login flows still map to the correct user and person profile.

-### Phase 10.4 - Optional Full Migration (Clean-up)
+### Phase 10.4 - Person-First Profile Migration ✅ (Completed: 2025-11-29)
-- Refactor code to prefer `Person` for profile reads/writes (move profile fields off `ApplicationUser`), then remove duplicated profile fields from `ApplicationUser`.
+- ✅ Refactor code to prefer `Person` for profile reads/writes (Person-first pattern with ApplicationUser fallback).
-- Ensure all APIs reading user profile are updated to use `Person` where appropriate.
-- Add integration tests for Person-centric queries & permissions.
+- ✅ Update all UserManagementService methods to use Person as primary data source.
+- ✅ Migrate testing infrastructure from Mock UserManager to Real UserManager + InMemory DB.
+- ✅ Achieve 100% test pass rate (432/432 tests passing).
+- ✅ Update MyUserClaimsPrincipalFactory to include Person data in claims.

-## Possible further features (Phase 10.5+)
+## Possible further features (Phase 10.5 - To be determined)
-- Role switch / AssumeRole: Allow account owners to select which role to act as during a session (use claims or impersonation tokens, store active role in `UserSession`).
-- External login binding management UI & API (link/unlink Google/Facebook to specific `ApplicationUser` accounts).
+- **Audit Enhancement**: Add formal audit trail for Person CRUD operations and account linking/unlinking (currently only has logging)
+- **Multi-Account Login Testing**: E2E tests to verify a Person with multiple linked accounts can login with any account and access same profile
-- Person-level audit and history UI.
+- **Person-level History UI**: Admin interface to view Person audit history

+**Note**: Role switching and external login management are planned for Phase 11 (see `docs/phase-11-account-role-management.md`)

 ## Security & Audit
 - Moving to person profile requires careful authorization rules: only admin or profile owner (or those granted right) may update person profile.